-Azure D. Osborne-Lee is a writer, director, and performer from south of the Mason-Dixon Line.
-He holds an MA in Advanced Theatre Practice from Royal Central School of Speech & Drama as well as an MA in Women’s & Gender Studies and a BA in English & Spanish from The University of Texas at Austin.
+Azure D. Osborne-Lee is a theatre maker from south of the Mason-Dixon Line.
+He holds an MA in Advanced Theatre Practice (2011) from Royal Central School of Speech & Drama as well as an MA in Women’s & Gender Studies (2008) and a BA in English & Spanish from The University of Texas at Austin (2005).

-Visit Upcoming Events to find out what’s next.
+Visit Upcoming Events to find out what’s next for Azure.